takesofficial/cissp/domain7.md

 ## 🚨 Elevator Pitch
 Keep security running day to day and respond when things go wrong.
 Domain 7 is about **operating**, **monitoring**, **responding**, and **recovering**.
 This is where incidents happen, alerts fire, people make mistakes, and processes either save you or sink you.

-Think: **detect fast, respond correctly, recover cleanly, and learn afterward.**
+**Detect fast, respond correctly, recover cleanly, and learn afterward.**

 ---